nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Showing an Event's Participants: `showParticipants`

-Displays the list of participants of the Event at the specified index.
+Displays the list of Participants of the Event at the specified index.

 Format: `showParticipants INDEX`